0x5h4q/0x5h4q.github.io/_posts/2026-05-19-dns-exfiltration-explained.md

 **Query rate per destination** matters too.
 Normal browsing spreads DNS queries across many different domains.
 Exfiltration sends a high volume of queries to one specific domain in a short window.
 If a single machine fires 200 queries to an obscure domain in 30 seconds, that's not browsing behaviour.

 **Entropy analysis** is more sophisticated but more reliable.
 Base64-encoded data looks statistically random because it essentially is.
-Tools like RITA (Real Intelligence Threat Analytics) [RITA (Real Intelligence Threat Analytics)](https://github.com/activecountermeasures/rita) can score the randomness of DNS subdomains and flag anything that looks too random to be a real hostname.
+Tools like [RITA (Real Intelligence Threat Analytics)](https://github.com/activecm/rita-legacy) can score the randomness of DNS subdomains and flag anything that looks too random to be a real hostname.

 **Baseline deviation** catches what rules miss.
 If a machine has never queried `.xyz` domains before and suddenly makes hundreds of queries to one, the change itself is the signal — regardless of whether the domain appears on any threat list.